 Kingston Wheeler Club Welfare Officer

 Kingston Wheelers Cycling Club in line with British Cycling policy has a Club Welfare Officer.
-Paul Clarkson is the officially registered Club Welfare Officer and has been Disclosure & Barring Service checked and passed the training required by British Cycling policy.
-David is also a member of the committee and is seen at most club events from club runs, road races and social events.
-Please contact him with any questions, concerns or information you feel might be relevant.
+Matt Craig is the officially registered Club Welfare Officer and has been Disclosure & Barring Service checked and passed the training required by British Cycling policy.
+Matt is also a member of the committee and is seen at club events from club runs, road races and social events.
+Please contact him with any questions, concerns or information you feel might be relevant at [email protected]

 British Cycling Club Welfare Policy’s